lucafilippodangelo/Five-Principle-OOP/README.md

         public void ChargeCard(PaymentDetails paymentDetails, Cart cart) {}
 ```
 To resume, the Class Order:
-  - Has method “Checkout” that under condition call
+  - Has method â€œCheckoutâ€ that under condition call
-    - The method “Charge card”
+    - The method â€œCharge cardâ€
-    - The method “Reserve Inventory”
+    - The method â€œReserve Inventoryâ€
-    - The method “Notify Customer”
+    - The method â€œNotify Customerâ€

 RIGHT APPROACH - FIRST STEP

-It’s clear that the class “Order” is managing actions/logic related with other entities.
+Itâ€™s clear that the class â€œOrderâ€ is managing actions/logic related with other entities.
 I will convert the methods in separated interfaces that give services and specialized classes will implement them.
 The classes are responsible to manipulate the specific instance, because depend on the type of order I need or not of that specific implementation.
 - NotificationService : INotificationService
 - ReservationService : IReservationService
 - PaymentProcessor : IPaymentProcessor

 Smell of abstraction!
-For the “order” I see that there are different types of order itself, so something enumerable, so I can create three different classes per type of order and inherit from the right one that is ABSTRACT.
+For the â€œorderâ€ I see that there are different types of order itself, so something enumerable, so I can create three different classes per type of order and inherit from the right one that is ABSTRACT.
 I will avoid to create "IF" when I have to do different actions related with different type of objects.

 RIGHT APPROACH - SECOND STEP

-So the second step is make the class “Order” Abstract and implement three concrete classes
+So the second step is make the class â€œOrderâ€ Abstract and implement three concrete classes

-- Abstract class “order” with virtual method “Checkout()”
+- Abstract class â€œorderâ€ with virtual method â€œCheckout()â€

 - onlineOrder : order
   - Checkout method